czhujer/consul2zabbix/README.md

 # consul2zabbix
 get docker apps and ports from consul services catelog

+# Limitations

-originaly developed and tested on:
+- originaly developed and tested on:

  consul 0.8.0 / 0.9.3